 • Refined materials are created by processing Raw materials.
 They are made by a specific player and have an icon on top and bottom showing the material's type and quality.
-When you make a Refined material, use the black side of the marker.
+When you make a Refined material, use the black side of the token.

-• High Quality materials are Refined materials that are produced by the player who owns the appropriate Award.
-For example, Carpenters always make High Quality Timber I instead of Refined Timber I. When you produce a High Quality material, use the white side of the marker instead of the black side.
-When consumed, the player who made them will receive double the rewards indicated on the Refinery.
+• High Quality materials are Refined materials that are produced by the player who owns the appropriate Milestone.
+For example, Carpenters always make High Quality Timber instead of Refined Timber.
+When you produce a High Quality material, use the white side of the token.
+When consumed, the player who produced them will receive double the rewards indicated on the Refinery.